vinceau/project-clippi/README.md

 * [Project Clippi for MacOS](https://github.com/vinceau/project-clippi/releases/latest/download/Project-Clippi-1.3.0.dmg)
 * [Project Clippi for Linux](https://github.com/vinceau/project-clippi/releases/latest/download/Project-Clippi-1.3.0.AppImage)

-## Getting Started
+## Usage

+To use make combo videos using Project Clippi, check out [this guide](https://medium.com/@vinceau/how-to-make-combo-videos-using-project-clippi-6bf2758f546e).

-You have two options when connecting Project Clippi to a Slippi source.
+To take advantage of real-time game events you will need to connect Project Clippi to a Slippi source.
 You can connect to a console source using the [Slippi Desktop App](https://slippi.gg/downloads) as a relay, or connect to a folder that has live SLP files being written to it. e.g. Slippi Dolphin.
 Follow the links below based on what source you are connecting to.

 * [Connecting to a Slippi Relay](docs/connect_to_relay/README.md)
 * [Connecting to a folder (Dolphin)](docs/connect_to_folder/README.md)